ryanspeulstra/Train-Detection/README.md

 URL - The url of the livestream that you would like to use.

-OPTIONAL ALPHA FLAGS
+OPTIONAL TEST FLAGS
-SECTION - The section of the livestream that you wish to analyze, split into 16 pieces, with 1 as the top left.
+SECTION - The section of the livestream that you wish to analyze, split into 16 pieces, with 1 as the top left. test.cpp will analyze whatever is in the frame, traincrop.cpp will analyze the whole stream but only display the frame.

 THRESHOLD - The amount of pixel changes that fires off a capture command for the frame.

 Features: